 Hiring Priority

-Recruitment is concerned with the immediate hiring needs of a company, while talent acquisition is future workforce-oriented.
+Between recruitment vs talent acquisition, recruitment is concerned with the immediate hiring needs of a company, while talent acquisition is future workforce-oriented.
 That means recruitment prioritizes faster strategy deployment for quick hiring over talent acquisition.

 Employee Turnover